ke4roh/rpi-calendar/docs/emulation.md

    ./scripts/start-emulator.sh
    ```

   The script launches an emulated Pi 3B with 1 GiB of RAM using the
   kernel and DTB extracted to `runtime/` and forwards SSH to port `2222`
   on the host.
+  You may see occasional `Slirp: Failed to send packet` warnings from QEMU;
+  these are harmless and can be ignored.

 3. Log in to the virtual Pi using `ssh -p 2222 pi@localhost` once the
    boot process finishes.